iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> My phone came with this app installed & I used it for years.
+Sadly it now requires me to enter a password for a samsung account which I don't have.
+My phone is quite old, & I imagine this is something which has come in since I got it.
+There seems to be no way through this, so I cannot use it any more & have lost my data.
+If not for this I would have given 4 stars.
+I found it very useful.<br> :date: __2021-02-16 19:39:53__

 > Doesn't take into consideration somebody's starting fitness level or age.
 I went for a walk for 40 minutes in the snow came back sweating and out of breath.
 My doctor says that is a brisk walk and good for me the app size I did 5-minutes.
 I feel that you need to be jogging for it to say you're walking briskly.
 Not all bad it does tell you how long you've been walking for.<br> :date: __2021-02-10 17:04:25__